Northern Participant Funding Program

 Funding level

-A recipient can receive up to $150,000 per project, per fiscal year (April 1 to March 31), depending on their application and available funding.
-Multi-year contribution agreements may be available if an impact assessment takes place over multiple fiscal years, and recipients can receive funding to participate in multiple impact assessments per fiscal year.
+A recipient can receive up to $500,000 per project, per fiscal year (April 1 to March 31), depending on their application and available funding.
+Multi-year contribution agreements may be possible if an impact assessment spans multiple fiscal years.
+Applicants may receive funding to participate in multiple impact assessments per fiscal year.

 Eligible impact assessments and regulatory processes for major projects

-Available funding is provided to support participation in impact assessments and regulatory processes, such as water licensing, and to support non-project specific capacity building related projects.
+Funding is available to support participation in impact assessments and regulatory processes (for example, water licensing), and to support non-project specific capacity building related projects.

 Major projects are eligible for funding if they are: